sent1nel101/Vue-JS-Component-WebSite/README.md

 # Vue-JS-Component-WebSite
- MultiPage website built with Vue JS components Index2.html and index.html are different builds.
-Currently, only index2.html is active.
+ MultiPage website built with Vue JS components Index2.html and index2.js are the files that showcase Vue components in action.
+ Index.html and index.js are a combination of Vue component and and bootstrap components in tandem.
+WIP